 In the First Form, all incoming students begin the year focusing on the question "What is service?"
-They learn what service is, how they can be of service, and about the three different types of service.
-All of these questions are asked in the context of a grade-level theme (food and housing insecurity).
-Students learn about the Five Step Process and apply it to exploring the theme of food and housing insecurity.
+They learn what service is, how they can be of service, and about the three different types of service; indirect, direct, and advocacy.
+All of these questions are asked in the context of a grade-level theme of food and housing insecurity.
+Students learn about the Five Step Process and apply it when exploring the theme of food and housing insecurity.
 Teachers facilitate students in identifying specific problems and actions, using the Five Step Process to address problems within the theme of food and housing insecurity.